40 Fun Things To Do in the Shenandoah Valley with Kids

 Best Ways to Experience Virginia History and Local Culture

-15. Witness how the Civil War impacted the Valley with a tour of key sites from the war, and battle reenactments.
+15. Witness how the Civil War impacted the Valley with a tour of key sites from the war, as well as battle reenactments.

 16. Relive day-to-day life in a traditional Native American Woodland culture with a visit to the Monacan Village.